tigerwill90/fox/README.md

 ````

 ### Custom http.ResponseWriter Implementations
-When using custom `http.ResponseWriter` implementations, it's important to ensure that these implementations expose the
-required http interfaces.
-For HTTP/1.x requests, Fox expects the `http.ResponseWriter` to implement the `http.Flusher`,
+The behavior of ServeHTTP with respect to the `http.ResponseWriter` interfaces is influenced by
+the state of the `WithWriterSafety` option:

+- With `WithWriterSafety` enabled: `ServeHTTP` derives the protocol from the request's
+`ProtoMajor` and conducts explicit type assertions on the provided `http.ResponseWriter`.
+This ensures
+compatibility across various writer implementations and safeguards against unpredictable outcomes.
+For example, using `http.TimeoutHandler` will result in a `ResponseWriter` that doesn't implement the `http.Flusher`
+interface, which would be safely detected in this mode.

+- Without `WithWriterSafety` (default behavior): `ServeHTTP` operates under an optimistic assumption that the provided
+`http.ResponseWriter` fully supports the necessary interfaces for the request's protocol.
+This results in ~30%
+improved performance since interface checks are bypassed.
+Specifically, for HTTP/1.x requests, the writer
-`http.Hijacker`, and `io.ReaderFrom` interfaces.
-For HTTP/2 requests, the `http.ResponseWriter` should implement the
+should implement `http.Flusher`, `http.Hijacker`, and `io.ReaderFrom`.
+For HTTP/2 requests, the writer should
-`http.Flusher` and `http.Pusher` interfaces.
-Fox will invoke these methods **without any prior assertion**.
+support `http.Flusher` and `http.Pusher`.

+When the exact capabilities of a custom response writer are uncertain, it's advisable to enable this safety check.

 ## Middleware
 Middlewares can be registered globally using the `fox.WithMiddleware` option.
 The example below demonstrates how